Dirty Pair Flash: Secondary characters

 Originally, she was known as Iris, one of the original Lovely Angels.
 She, along with her partner Molly, were the finest trouble consultant team in the history of the 3WA.
 However, during the Gamorian Riots, the two were faced with a huge crisis during which Molly died and Iris lost her left arm.

-Now known as Lady Flair, Iris led the life of an assassin-for-hire.
+Now known as Lady Freya, Iris led the life of an assassin-for-hire.
 She had briefly aided Waldess as he tried to take control of the galaxy, but was double-crossed by him.
 She also looks down at the newest team who were given the codename "Lovely Angels," Kei and Yuri.

-During the 'Siren' crisis, Flair was reunited with her old friend Garner, who revealed what had happened when Molly was killed.
+During the 'Siren' crisis, Freya was reunited with her old friend Garner, who revealed what had happened when Molly was killed.
 Guilt-stricken, Iris confronted the cause of the crisis, Waldess, and tried to arrest him, but was killed in the process.

-After the crisis was over, Iris' record as Lady Flair was expunged and Iris was posthumously awarded the 3WA's highest honors.
+After the crisis was over, Iris' record as Lady Freya was expunged and Iris was posthumously awarded the 3WA's highest honors.

 In the flashbacks, Iris and Molly's appearances are identical to the original designs of Kei and Yuri respectively.